Scifabric/pybossa/doc/customizing.rst

 Using your own Privacy Policy
 =============================

-PyBossa has a blank privacy policy page.
+PYBOSSA has a blank privacy policy page.
 We recommend you to add one, so your users know how you are using their data.
 To add it, just create a file named **_privacy_policy.html** file in the **custom** folder.